GandhiNN/gandhinn.github.io/_posts/2025-08-18-reducing-cloning-overhead-in-aws-sdk-for-rust.md

 {% endhighlight %}

 ## What is `impl` in Rust?

 As per Rust official documentation, `impl` is "a keyword which defines implementations of functionality for a type, or a type implementing some functionality."

 There are two uses of the `impl` keyword:

-1. An `impl Trait` which can be used to designate a type that implements a trait called `Trait`.
+1. An `impl Trait` which can be used to designate a type that implements a trait called `Trait`
-2. An `impl` block which is used to implement some functionality for a type => **This is what we'll be focusing on this post**.
+2. An `impl` block which is used to implement some functionality for a type => **This is what we'll be focusing on this post**

 In Rust, an implementation consists of definitions of functions and constants.
 A function defined in an `impl` block can be: